Investing time, expertise and money to make a difference to young people in our communities

 Junior Achievement runs the ‘Company Programme’, where students aged 16 to 19, set up and run their own company over the course of an academic year, which involves every aspect of running a business, whilst being supported by experienced mentors.
 At the end of the programme, the individual companies take part in a competition, where they present to a large audience, set up their own trade stands and then conclude with a panel interview.

-Jayne, our COO, and Charlotte, our Head of People & Culture, play an active role in Isle of Man charity, LoveTech.
+Charlotte, our Head of People & Culture, plays an active role in Isle of Man charity, LoveTech.
 LoveTech aims to help inspire and empower girls and young women to explore opportunities in STEM (Science, Technology, Engineering and Mathematics).

 Work experience is another area where we try to make a big difference in our local communities and we regularly host students from school or university join us on work placements.
 Our team go out of their way to make sure that our work experience and placement students get the most out of their time with us.
 It gives us an enormous sense of pride when we see the difference a placement can make to a young person.